Problems We Found With Austin, Texas Drinking WaterRSS

 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s assessment of tap water in Austin, we aggregated water quality test data from Austin Water Utilities, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For Hydroviv’s assessment of Austin's drinking and tap water quality, we aggregated water quality test data from Austin Water Utilities, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and delve into upcoming regulatory changes.
 The water filters that we offer at Hydroviv are optimized with these figures in mind.

 Source Of Austin Drinking Water